mitcho/mitcho.com/_posts/2010-04-14-develop-with-jetpack-sdk-0-2.md

 };
 {% endhighlight %}

-After this change, run <code>cfx run -a firefox</code> in the command prompt to test it.
+After this change, run `cfx run -a firefox` in the command prompt to test it.
 Check to make sure that the current time is being printed to the command prompt once a second:

 {% highlight console %}
 (C:\jetpack-sdk-0.2) C:\jetpack-sdk-0.2\packages\hello-world&gt;cfx run -a firefox